 If you have a new filter, throw away your disposable filter and replace it.
 If your filter is reusable, wash it off and replace it.
 Your old filter should have arrows noting what direction the air flows.
 This is to help you insert the new filter the same way.

 Remove packaging from the new filter so the air can flow through.
 Slide the filter into place, ensuring the arrows on the frame point the same direction as the previous filter.
 Close the service panel and turn the furnace on.

 Contact John C. Flood to Breathe Better and Stay Warm

 If you choose to run a furnace without a filter, you leave your heating system susceptible to dirt and debris that will inevitably lead to expensive repairs and a premature death of your HVAC system.

 It’s important to understand what heating system is best for your home in order to pick the best furnace air filter.
 Whether you want to know how much a furnace inspection costs or get your furnace filter replaced, contact John C. Flood for the best value and highest quality heating system maintenance.

 Trust your home to the John C. Flood team to ensure your air quality is top-notch.
 Our HVAC professionals will take care of all your furnace filter maintenance.
 HVAC systems are complex and require routine inspections and annual maintenance.
-Schedule your HVAC inspection today!
+Call (703) 214-5611 or Schedule your HVAC inspection today!